juangracia/proppilot/proppilot-frontend/README.md

 ### Environment Configuration

-The application is configured to connect to the backend at `http://localhost:8080`.
-If you need to change this, update the API base URL in your service files.
+The application uses the Vite proxy configured in `vite.config.js` to route `/api` requests to `http://localhost:8080/api`.
+This means:
+- Frontend code uses relative paths: `/api/property-units`
+- Vite proxy automatically forwards to: `http://localhost:8080/api/property-units`

+To change the backend URL, update the `target` in `vite.config.js`.

 ## Production Build